Secret rooms need doors.

 Here are a few things to think about.

 Hidden Door Hinges

-Doors need hinges and most hinges aren’t hidden.
+Doors need hinges (albeit typically not hidden ones).
 This makes getting a good invisible hinge one of the most important elements of your door.
 SOSS makes the best quality invisible hinge in the world.

 Our hinges are trusted across the world, even in the White House!
 (And they have some pretty awesome doors.)

 If your door securely closes, it will need a latch.
 For things like panic rooms, this will be a necessity.
 However, if the secret room is more of a novelty, a latch isn’t critical.

 Since this element of the door is hidden, standard latches could do the trick.
 Just make sure they’re hidden when closing the door.

 Think through how your secret door opens.
 Will you pull a statue?
 Move a book?
 Or push a button?